Foundations of Black Hole Accretion Disk Theory: Slim Disks

-Models of thin disks \cite{shakura_73, novikov_73} assume that accretion is radiatively efficient.
+The Shakura--Sunyaev and Novikov--Thorne models of thin disks assume that accretion is radiatively efficient.
 This assumption means that all the heat generated by viscosity at a given radius is immediately radiated away.
-In other words, the viscous heating is balanced by the radiative cooling and no other cooling mechanism is needed.
-All of the assumptions of the thin disk models are satisfied as long as the accretion rate is small.
-At some luminosity ($L\approx 0.3 L_{Edd}$), however, the radial velocity is large, and the disk is thick enough, to trigger another mechanism of cooling: advection.
+In other words, the viscous heating is balanced by the radiative cooling locally and no other cooling mechanism is needed.
+This assumption can be satisfied as long as the accretion rate is small.
+At some luminosity ($L\approx 0.3\,L_{\mathrm{Edd}}$), however, the radial velocity is large, and the disk is thick enough, to trigger another mechanism of cooling: advection.
 It results from the fact that the viscosity-generated heat does not have sufficient time to transform into photons and leave the disk before being carried inwards by the motion of the gas.
 The higher the luminosity, the more significant advective cooling is.
-At the highest luminosities, it becomes comparable to the radiative cooling (Figure\,\ref{f.fadv}), and the standard, thin disk approach can no longer be applied.
+At the highest luminosities, it becomes comparable to the radiative cooling (see Figure~\ref{f-fadv}), and the standard, thin disk approach can no longer be applied.